 It was amazing!
 The curious crowd was able to humanize what had been a monotonous scene.
 I kept taking photos while aiming at different subjects — the crowd against the aquarium, the bright-lit smartphones against the crowd, the whole scene with varying shutter speed to either light up the people or reduce them to silhouettes.

-I lost track of time and before I realized, one of my sisters-in-law was already there behind me.
-She had had been there while I busy myself with the crowd.
+I lost track of time and before I realized, one of my sister-in-law was already there behind me.
+She had been there while I busy myself with the crowd.

 Later, as I was reviewing my photos of the aquaria in Jeddah, I realized I had been taking photos with similar scenes without realizing it.
 I was so engrossed with what’s inside the tanks that I failed to notice the human interactions in the whole place.